gauge-sh/tach/README.md

 Modguard allows you to enforce boundaries and dependencies between your python modules.
 Each module can also define it's public interface.

 This enforces an architecture of decoupled modules, and avoids modules becoming tightly intertwined.
-If a module tries to import from another module that is not listed as a dependency, Modguard will throw an exception.
+If a module tries to import from another module that is not listed as a dependency, modguard will throw an exception.
-If a module tries to import from another module and does not use its public interface, with `strict: true` set Modguard will throw an exception.
+If a module tries to import from another module and does not use its public interface, with `strict: true` set modguard will throw an exception.

 Modguard is incredibly lightweight, and has no impact on your runtime.
 Instead, its checks are performed through as a lint check through the CLI.